 So you’ve decided to divorce and you want it to be as easy as possible?
 Your Georgia divorce doesn’t have to be one in a long list of horror stories your friends and co-workers have shared with you about their own experiences.
 The first step in making sure your divorce goes smoothly is both parties deciding they would like to end things swiftly and amicably.
-Then, whether you are filing an uncontested divorce or contested divorce, you should consider mediation (also called Alternative Dispute Resolution).
+Then, whether you are filing an uncontested divorce or contested divorce, you should consider mediation (also called Alternative Dispute Resolution / ADR).

 Mediation can help make a contested case into an uncontested one or can ease tension surrounding contested issues in an uncontested case.
 A neutral third party mediator will help you and your spouse settle the areas of contention without paying the high court and attorney fees.